Capacity Building

 Doctoral School on Latin American, European and Comparative Regionalism

-Summer School on Comparative Regionalism
+Doctoral School on Asian and Comparative Regionalism

 Visiting Fellowships

-Every year, UNU-CRIS gives the opportunity to PhD candidates and holders, as well as to researchers with a background or interest in regional integration to spend a research period in Bruges.
-Visiting Fellows are welcome to stay at UNU-CRIS from a minimum period of one month up to one year, and may conduct their own research on a topic related to the academic research programmes of the Institute, or contribute to the training and capacity-building initiatives linked to the broad area of regional integration.
+Every year, UNU-CRIS offers professors, researchers and professionals with a relevant background the opportunity to spend a research period in Bruges.
+Visiting Fellows may conduct their own research on a topic related to the academic research programmes of the Institute, or contribute to the training and capacity-building initiatives linked to the broad area of global governance and/or regional integration.

 Internships